EU Strategy for the Danube Region

 - environmental threats (water pollution, floods, climate change)

-- untapped shipping potential and lack of road and rail transport connections
+- untapped shipping potential and lack of modern road and rail transport connections

 - insufficient energy connections